ZipCPU/wb2axip/README.md

   *This core has been formally verified and used in several designs.*

+- [AXIVCAMERA](rtl/axivcamera.v) is a AXI-based frame-buffer writer.
+Given an AXI-stream video source, a frame start address, the number of lines in the image and the number of bytes per line, this core will copy one (or more) frames of video to memory.

+  This core is still very much in its draft stage.
+Although it passes a bus property check, it still has some known issues which might cause it to hang in an actual design.
+See [the source-file header](rtl/axivcamera.v) for more details

 - [AXIVDISPLAY](rtl/axivdisplay.v) is a AXI-based frame-buffer source.
 Given a frame start address in memory, the number of lines in an image and the number of bytes per line, this core will perpetually read a video image